SAP/project-portal-for-innersource/CRAWLING.md

 For each project retrieved in step (1), add a key ```_InnerSourceMetadata``` with an object containing the following metadata about the project:

 * `topics` (Optional): Query GitHub [topics](https://docs.github.com/en/rest/reference/repos#get-all-repository-topics) and add the array of topics with the key `topics` for each repo to allow searching projects by topic and displaying them on the detail popup.
-* `participation`: Query GitHub for the [weekly commit count](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#get-the-weekly-commit-count) (subset "all") and add it with the key `participation`
+* `participation`: Query GitHub for the [weekly commit count](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#get-the-weekly-commit-count) (subset "all") and add it. with the key `participation`
 * `guidelines` (Optional): Check if there are contribution guidelines and add the file name with the key `guidelines` (e.g. `CONTRIBUTING.md`).
-If specified, the *Contribute* button will link directly to the file instead of the repository root.
+If specified, the *Contribute* button for this project will link to this file instead of the repository root.

 ### Step 3: (Optional) Custom Data

-You can customize the portal further with the following properties, that you can add to the aforementioned ```_InnerSourceMetadata``` object:
+You can customize the portal further with the following properties, that you can add to the ```_InnerSourceMetadata``` object explained in step (2):

 * `score` (Optional): Calculate the [Repository Activity Score](https://github.com/InnerSourceCommons/InnerSourcePatterns/blob/master/patterns/2-structured/repository-activity-score.md) to define a meaningful order for the projects.
 Add it with the key `score`.
 * Check if there is a file ```innersource.json``` in the repository and add all keys from that file directly below ```_InnerSourceMetadata```.
 See below for further about the custom `innersource.json` file.